-Western & Numpson Engineers

-ton, by Arnold Jacobson of Coventry, graces the cover of the ne home itself is currently under restoration by Robert Crowe of imes a year ty calendar now on sale she said.

-. of a classroom at Western Coventry School, taken in a November page of the Coventry Historical Society 2003 now.
-The teacher in the photograph is Abbie L.
+ton, by Arnold Jacobson of Coventry, graces the cover of the ne home itself is currently under restoration by Robert Crowe of imes a year ty calendar now on sale of a classroom at Western Coventry School, taken in flicted with a school committee meeting.
+Hennedy said in the first scheduling attempt she everything squared away in making sure each candidate could come from flown Council, school committee and state legislative office until I got to about the last candidate.
+Then I found out from one of the last candidates I called that there was a school committee meeting that

+Coventry seeks help to upgrade septic systems

-The event; co-sponsored by the Kent County Daily Times and the women voters league, was originally on tap for Oct 8 until Hennedy learned that the date conflicted with a school committee meeting.
+The events co-sponsored by the Kent County Daily Times and the women voters league, was originally on tap for Oct.
+8 until Hennedy learned that the date conshe said.